 ![]() rotating-Part for a Driving-Pulley |

-Preparation 3A: Type 1 - Driving-Pulley A Driving-Pulley is a rotating-Part that is kinematically-defined.
+STEP 3A: Type 1 - Driving-Pulley A Driving-Pulley is a rotating-Part that is kinematically-defined before you do Add Pulley.
 Add a maximum of ONE Driving-Pulley to a Belt.

 |